History of India: Trade and travels to India

 Silk Road and Spice trade, ancient trade routes that linked India with the Old World; carried goods and ideas between the ancient civilisations of the Old World and India.
 The land routes are marked as red, and the water routes are marked as blue.

 The spice trade in Kerala attracted traders from all over the Old World to India.
 India's Southwest coastal port Muziris had established itself as a major spice trade centre from as early as 3,000 BCE, according to Sumerian records.
 Jewish traders arrived in Kochi, Kerala, India as early as 562 BCE.
-The Greco-Roman world followed by trading along the incense route and the Roman-India routes.
+The Greco-Roman world followed by trading along the incense route and the Indo-Roman routes.
 During the 2nd century BCE Greek and Indian ships met to trade at Arabian ports such as Aden.
 During the first millennium, the sea routes to India were controlled by the Indians and Ethiopians that became the maritime trading power of the Red Sea.

 Indian merchants involved in spice trade took Indian cuisine to Southeast Asia, where spice mixtures and curries became popular with the native inhabitants.
 Buddhism entered China through the Silk Road in the 1st or 2nd century CE.
 Hindu and Buddhist religious establishments of South and Southeast Asia came to be centres of production and commerce as they accumulated capital donated by patrons.
 They engaged in estate management, craftsmanship, and trade.
 Buddhism in particular travelled alongside the maritime trade, promoting literacy, art, and the use of coinage.